MNI Work Experience Program

 - demonstrate the wide variety of interesting careers available within neuroscience research.

-The Melbourne Neuroscience Institute provides a diverse and fascinating program for Year 9 and 10 students seeking work experience.
-Students may visit any number of laboratories which could include bionics, neural engineering, disorder-based laboratories (Parkinson's disease, Alzheimer's disease, multiple sclerosis, epilepsy, etc), imaging facilities, etc. Students will take part in varied activities, including dissections, experiments, and other hands-on activities, but also learn a lot about the scientific process, obtaining grants and science in the 'real-world'.
+The Melbourne Neuroscience Institute provides a diverse and fascinating program for Year 10 students seeking work experience.
+Students may visit any number of laboratories which could include bionics, neural engineering, disorder-based laboratories (Parkinson's disease, Alzheimer's disease, multiple sclerosis, epilepsy, etc), imaging facilities, etc. Students may take part in varied activities, including dissections, experiments, and other hands-on activities, but also learn a lot about the scientific process, obtaining grants and science in the 'real-world'.

 Australian Brain Bee Challenge